The Wolves in the Walls: Reception

 The book was very well received, with positive reviews for both the text and art.
-It won awards for the New York Times Best Illustrated Children's Book (2003), the IRA/CBC Children's Choice (2004) award and the British Science Fiction Association award for Short Fiction (2003).
+It won awards for The New York Times Best Illustrated Children's Book (2003), the IRA/CBC Children's Choice (2004) award and the British Science Fiction Association award for Short Fiction (2003).

 Adaptations

 Stage adaptation

 In 2006 The Wolves in the Walls was adapted for stage, as a "Musical Pandemonium" of the same name, with music by Nick Powell to which Neil Gaiman contributed some lyrics.
-It was co-produced by the National Theatre of Scotland and Improbable theatre, and premiered at the Tramway in Glasgow in March 2006, before touring the UK for the rest of the year, winning TMA Best Show for Children and Young People for 2006.
+It was co-produced by the National Theatre of Scotland and Improbable theatre, and premiered at the Tramway in Glasgow in March, before touring the UK for the rest of the year, winning TMA Best Show for Children and Young People for 2006.
 In October 2007 it was staged in New York, off Broadway at the New Victory Theater, for a two-week run.
 The production was very well received.

 VR adaptation

 In January 2018, a Wolves in the Walls VR adaptation was released for Oculus Rift and Oculus Rift S headsets by Fable Studio, a venture headed by Edward Saatchi and Pete Billington and staffed by former employees of Oculus Story Studio, as its premiere title.
-The VR adaptation was well-received, and in August 2019, Wolves in the Walls won a Primetime Emmy for outstanding innovation in interactive media.
-A second chapter of Wolves in the Walls, It's All Over, was premiered at the April 2019 Tribeca Film Festival, and a third and final chapter, They're Everywhere, released in November 2019.
+The VR adaptation was well-received, and in August 2019, Wolves in the Walls won a Primetime Emmy for outstanding innovation in interactive media, and a Peabody Award in 2022.
+A second chapter of Wolves in the Walls, It's All Over, premiered at the April 2019 Tribeca Film Festival, and a third and final chapter, They're Everywhere, released in November of the same year.
 All three chapters were ported to Oculus Quest in November 2020.
+The VR adaption received a 2022 Peabody Award in the Immersive & Interactive category.